TheKye/EcoMods/README.md

 You may edit this to your hearts content and build your own version,

+Some Of these Mods may make use of the EM Resolvers,

-This Does NOT Use the EM Resolvers at this time, so to adjust the recipes you will need to do it in this Project and build yourself
+If they don't then you will need to adjust the recipes yourself and build yourself

 # Credits